snackattas/tournament/vagrant/tournament/README.md

   * +0 ≤ OMW ≤ 1
     * OMW stands for Opponent Matched Wins
     * It is a decimal between 0 and 1 rounded to 2 decimal places
-    * It is the total number of wins by players played against divided by the total number of matches by players played against
+    * It is calculated as total number of wins by players played against divided by the total number of matches by players played against

 ## Setup
 * Secure shell into the [vagrant VM](https://www.vagrantup.com/docs/getting-started/) installed in this github repository
 * Enter the [psql command line](http://www.postgresql.org/docs/8.4/static/tutorial-accessdb.html) by typing `psql` in the tournament directory
-* Use the command `\i tournament.sql` to import the database schema into psql at once
+* Use the command `\i tournament.sql` to import the database schema into psql
 * The database can now be manipulated  in two ways:
   * In psql using sql commands directly
   * In the python interpreter by using the command `import tournament`, and using the methods in tournament.py

 ## Testing
-To test the database engine, run `python tournament_test.py` at the command line in the tournament directory
+To test the database engine, run `python tournament_test.py` at the command line in the tournament directory.
+Make sure to Run the setup steps before running `tournament_test.py`

 ## Dependencies
 * Python v 2.7